AI in the enterprise: guide covering every department with governance, risks, and roadmap

 Define 3 to 5 KPIs before the pilot: handling time, error rate, first-contact resolution, cost per case, or revenue per contact.
 Compare baseline with the pilot period.
 Account for indirect benefits such as higher staff satisfaction and faster cycle times alongside direct cost savings.

 Hallucinations (fabricated outputs), data leaks, vendor lock-in, bias in decisions, lack of transparency, and shadow IT are real risks.
-They can be reduced through governance structures, training, human-in-the-loop processes, and regular audits—but not eliminated entirely.
-Open communication across the organisation is critical.
+Governance, training, human-in-the-loop, and audits help—a residual risk remains.
+What helps is talking about it openly instead of pretending the problem is solved.